odenpetersen/Options-Maxentropy/README.md

 The above reasoning can clearly be extended to incorporate put contract prices also.
 However, these shouldn't give any information not contained in the call prices, so long as put-call parity holds.

 Separate distributions can be obtained using bid and ask prices at various depths.

+One might alternatively consider computing the entropy with respect to a logarithmically transformed measure.
+My conjecture would be that this results in vanishing probability density at zero.